-He met his wife Sreejana Shrestha in Kathmandu Nepal during his first trekking trip with 14 Boulder rites to his hometown Khandbari, a mountain village in eastern Nepal.
-Narayan and Sreejana got married then in November 16, 1986.
-Ever since Sreejana came to his life, he got a strong supporter.
-The very next day of Sreejana arrival he gave the key of the store to her and here she runs the store, while Narayan expanding the businesses in Colorado and Nepal.
-Old Tibet was the very first business for Narayan and then he created Educational institutes, Helping Hands Health Education a nonprofit organization to bring help to his home town.
+He met his wife Sreejana Shrestha in Kathmandu, Nepal during his first trekking trip with visitors from Boulder to his hometown, Khandbari, a mountain village in eastern Nepal.
+Narayan and Sreejana got married on November 16, 1986.
+The very next day of Sreejana's arrival to Boulder, he gave her the key to the store, and here she still currently runs the shop.
+Meanwhile, Narayan is expanding the businesses in Colorado and Nepal.
+Old Tibet was the Narayan's first business, but soon after opening the shop, he created a nonprofit organization, "Helping Hands" to bring help to his home town in Nepal.

 After a couple years of the organization's establishment, he managed to open clinics, hospitals, schools, and a liberal art/science college as well as a Nursing College in many parts of Nepal.
 He also expanded clinical and educational programs to Tibet, Bhutan, India, Vietnam, Namibia, Guatemala, and Nicaragua.
 Over the years, his philanthropic work has provided more than 2 million people with free medical help and care.
 Currently, he has hospitals in Kathmandu as well as a few other villages in Nepal, and a large high school.
 He unfortunately had to stop providing services to the other countries, and now only mainly focuses on Nepal.